 An Official Website of the Commonwealth of Kentucky

 E. multilocularis, commonly referred to as the small fox tapeworm or fox tapeworm, utilizes a canid-rodent lifecycle.
-Canids, such as red and gray foxes, coyotes, and domestic dogs serve as definitive hosts in the parasite's life cycle.
-This is a zoonotic tapeworm that can infect humans as well as many other non-target hosts with notably high mortality rates among non-canid infected hosts.
+Canids, such as red and gray foxes, coyotes, and domestic dogs, serve as definitive hosts in the parasite's life cycle.
+This is a zoonotic tapeworm that can infect humans and other non-canids, and can have notably high mortality rates for non-target hosts.

 Updated: June 14, 2024